Promoting Bicycle Use During COVID-19-CDMX, Mexico

 Partnerships and Collaborators

 The Mexico City Secretariat of Mobility has made this policy evaluation possible through their active participation and willingness to share data.
-The study would not be possible without the participation of Mexico City residents who have generously given their time and input to support the data collection process.
+The participation of Mexico City residents who have generously given their time and input to support the data collection process has been key to this study’s success.